Here’s How Every State in America Got Its Name

 Ruth Peterkin/Shutterstock

-The name comes from the Spanish legend of Queen Califa, ruler of an island called “California” (yes, the early explorers thought they were on an island).
-When Cortéz landed on Baja California, he believed he had found the island of Queen Califa, populated only by women who used gold to make tools and weapons.
-He wasn’t far wrong when, three centuries later, gold was discovered in California.
+The name comes from a character from a popular series of Spanish romance stories named Queen Califa, ruler of an island called “California.”
+(As it turns out, the early explorers thought the land they had “discovered” was an island.)
+When Hernán Cortéz landed on Baja California in 1536, he believed he had found the island of Queen Califa, populated only by women who used gold to make tools and weapons.
+He wasn’t far wrong, since three centuries later, gold was discovered in California.

 6 / 50